bubdm/ScriptableEvents/README.md

    public event Action<T1> EventReceived;
 ```
- To create new listener create new class and inherit it from ```csharp ScriptableEventListener<T, T1>``` where T is your event type you created before, and T1 is data structure that you use in your event.
+ To create new listener create new class and inherit it from ScriptableEventListener<T, T1> where T is your event type you created before, and T1 is data structure that you use in your event.
 ```csharp
    // Example for bool event.
    public class BoolEventListener : ScriptableEventListener<BoolEvent, bool> {}